RK3713/PR-Cordapp/README.md

 1. No trust between parties - There are cases reported of forged transcripts which led to use University postal service compulsorily to send transcripts to WES.
 2. Duration - The total time taken in process is more than 2 months.
-3. Expensive - Sending documents to and forth us quite expensive.
+3. Expensive - Sending documents to and forth is quite expensive.
 4. Manual process